mattermost/docs/source/install/ee-install.rst

 Removing an E20 or E10 license key will not remove the configuration for Enterprise settings; however, these features will not function until an E10 or E20 license key is applied.

-When you're using High Availability, it's critical to ensure that all servers in the cluster have the E20 license properly installed to prevent multi-node clusters from failing.
-An E20 license is required for High Availability to work.
+When you're using High Availability, it's critical to ensure that all servers in the cluster have the Enterprise Edition E20 license properly installed to prevent multi-node clusters from failing.
+An Enterprise Edition E20 license is required for High Availability to work.

 .. note::